quarkslab/qbindiff/doc/source/binary_diffing.rst

 e.g between basic blocks or between functions, QBinDiff does it on function by default.
 Notwithstanding, the API also enables performing the diff at basic block level.

-.. note:: QBinDiff operates both on binaries and generic graphs.
-Indeed, diffing is not limited to executable binaries.
-When using generic graph, we do graph matching.
-For the specific case of binaries, we call of binary diffing..
+.. note:: QBinDiff operates both on binaries and generic graphs: in the first case it is called *binary diffing* while on the other it is called *graph matching*.
 In this context, binaries and graphs can be considered interchangeably.

 While it is not required to understand the different algorithms used internally, it might be helpful to be able to fine-tune the parameters in order to obtain better results.